huggingface/diffusers/docs/source/en/using-diffusers/text-img2vid.md

 </hfoption>
 <hfoption id="Mochi-1">

+> [!TIP]
+> Mochi-1 is a 10B parameter model and requires a lot of memory.
+Refer to the Mochi [Quantization](../api/pipelines/mochi#quantization) guide to learn how to quantize the model.
+CogVideoX and LTX-Video are more lightweight options that can still generate high-quality videos.

 [Mochi-1](https://huggingface.co/genmo/mochi-1-preview) introduces the Asymmetric Diffusion Transformer (AsymmDiT) and Asymmetric Variational Autoencoder (AsymmVAE) to reduces memory requirements.
 AsymmVAE causally compresses videos 128x to improve memory efficiency, and AsymmDiT jointly attends to the compressed video tokens and user text tokens.
 This model is noted for generating videos with high-quality motion dynamics and strong prompt adherence.

 ```py